 Similarly, Canada has been identified as a transit destination country, particularly of South Korean females, en route to the United States, as mentioned in the 2009 U.S. Department of State Trafficking in Persons Report.

-Moreover, Michigan’s proximity to surrounding states, for example, Ohio to the East, that ranks fourth in the nation, according to 2018 data from the National Human Trafficking Hotline (219 human trafficking cases have been reported), place it in a strategic position to transport victims across state lines.
+Moreover, Michigan’s proximity to surrounding states, for example, Ohio to the East, that ranks sixth in the nation, according to 2020 data from the National Human Trafficking Hotline (310 human trafficking cases have been reported), place it in a strategic position to transport victims across state lines.

 The National Human Trafficking Hotline tracks important data regarding the state of human trafficking across the country, including Michigan.

-Michigan ranks sixth in the nation in the number of cases reported by state to the hotline.
+Michigan ranks seventh in the nation in the number of cases reported by state to the hotline.

-- Top venue for labor trafficking: traveling sales crews (8)
+- Top venue for labor trafficking: restaurants/foot service (3)

 Consider the impact of human trafficking in the following Michigan cities: